The immediate impact of corporate actions is seen in the share prices.

 EPS is computed by dividing the net income by the total outstanding shares of the company.

-In a right issue, the number of shares increases and hence the earnings per share is reduces.
+In a right issue, the number of shares increases, and hence the earnings per share is reduced.

 For Example, XYZ Ltd has net income of 10 crores during the year.
 The company has 1 crore shares outstanding during the year.
 The company has issued 10 lakh shares as rights shares to the existing shares.

 Therefore the EPS of the company has reduced from 10 (10/1) to 9.09 (10/1.10) post rights issue…

 Thus earnings per share get negatively impacted due to a rise in a number of shares hence an overhang on the earnings of the share.
 Thus decreasing EPS is not an investor’s favorite.